vikramsodhan/YouTube-Liker-Commenter/README.md

 ## Requirements

+Packages used for this program are located [here](requirements.txt)

-Need to create a project at https://console.developers.google.com/ to obtain authorization credentials in order to make API requests.
+Create a project at https://console.developers.google.com/ to obtain authorization credentials in order to make API requests.

 Get the Channel Id of the channel you want to like and comment on.
-To do this requires 3 steps
+To do this requires 4 steps

 1. Go to your specified channel
 2. Select any video from the Videos tab